crugiente35/nasa_space_app_challenge2025_leonidas/README.md

-# LEOnidas: Satellite-Enabled Mobile Case
+# LEON: Satellite-Enabled Mobile Case

-LEOnidas is an innovative mobile phone case equipped with a built-in antenna, transforming any smartphone into a satellite-enabled device.
+LEON is an innovative mobile phone case equipped with a built-in antenna, transforming any smartphone into a satellite-enabled device.
 This product allows users to make calls and access the internet via LEO (Low Earth Orbit) satellites, ensuring connectivity during emergencies such as power outages, floods, or conflicts.
 ## Project Structure

 - **vue-satmap**:
     Contains our custom-built web application developed with **Vue 3** and **Vite**.
 The app enables users to visualize real-time positions of satellite constellations over Earth.
 Users can customize the update interval for satellite tracking.

 - **3D_models**:
-    Includes 3D models of the LEOnidas mobile case, our core product.
+    Includes 3D models of the LEON mobile case, our core product.

 - **design_thinking_canvas.pdf**:
     This file contains our Design Thinking Canvas, summarizing the project's key ideas and approach.